nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 ### Install the target app

 This should be the easiest step.
-Just login to the Play Store and download your target app.
+Just log into the Play Store and download the target app.

 Make sure you can open it before proceeding.